 In anime and manga, ninjas are being portrayed as people that can kill with a touch.
 However, that is not true.
 Ninjas understand the use of “pressure points”.
 Similar to acupuncture, there are certain points on people’s bodies that are connected.
 By understanding these pressure points and applying the techniques, they are able to immobilise their opponents.

 Ninjas can disappear

 While ninjas move quietly in the night, they can’t simply disappear.
-It is the ninja’s job to master how to assess the situation and learn when to flee.
+It is the their job to master how to assess the situation and learn when to flee.
 They are taught to master the art of escape, since their job is to bring back information.
 They are masters at distracting their opponents and causing diversions.

 Do ninjas throw shuriken to kill?

 You know the “ninja stars” that ninjas throw in movies and anime to kill opponents?
 That is actually inaccurate on many levels.

 The shuriken that is shaped like a star is just one of the many types of shuriken that ninjas use.
 The word “shuriken” referred to the type of Japanese concealed weapon.
 There are many different types and they are mainly used as hidden daggers to surprise enemies, as well as to cause distractions.
 Throwing it would be a last resort a lot of the time, since that would mean losing their weapons.
 In fact, most ninjas rarely throw the type of shuriken you see in movies at their opponents.

 It is believed that poison was placed on shurikens to paralyse the opponents so the ninjas could escape.
 As mentioned before, it is not the ninjas’ job to kill.
 Instead, they spy, collect information, distract, flee and report.